- Global Information

 World Alzheimer's Month is observed in September every year.
-World Alzheimer's Month was introduced in September 2012 after a successful pilot in 12 countries in 2010.
+World Alzheimer's Month was launched in September 2012.
 The decision to introduce the full month, to contain the existing World Alzheimer's Day, was made to enable national and local Alzheimer associations worldwide to extend the reach of their awareness programmes over a longer period of time.

 World Alzheimer's Day is on 21 September each year.
 While World Alzheimer's Month offers a longer period of time for Alzheimer associations worldwide to raise awareness, World Alzheimer's Day marks the pinnacle of the Month.

 World Alzheimer's Day was launched at the opening of ADI's annual conference in Edinburgh on 21 September 1994 to celebrate our 10th anniversary.